Essentials

 Since the Storefront API can be used on the server and client side, there are different approaches to caching requests depending on where they are made.

-Client Side
+Client Side and Proxy

 On the client side, you can use the built-in caching mechanism provided by the useStorefront composable.
 The client-side cache is an in-memory LRU cache that stores the results of API requests based on the query and variables.
 Caching is disabled by default, you can enable it per request.
 When making a request, you can specify caching options in the cache property of the request configuration: